≪ Go to our review of Stroller & Car Seat Combos

 Weight and Folded Size

-The B-Agile earned a score of 7 of 10 for weight and folded size.
+The B-Agile earned a nice 7 out of 10 for weight and folded size.
 This is the second-highest score and ties with the UPPAbaby Cruz Combo and Bugaboo Bee Combo.

 The B-Agile weighs 17.9 lbs, heavier than the 16.5 lbs the manufacturer claims.
 This weight is on the heavy side for new moms or mothers who've had a C-section and means that many will be unable to lift it.
 The lightest in the group are the frame strollers which offer few conveniences.
 The B-Agile somewhat makes up for its weight with a small folded size of only 6,414 cubic inches, which is the smallest folded stroller in the group.